 The course aims to introduce students to their “inner teacher” (known in course parlance as “the Holy Spirit”).
 That teacher facilitates “miracles,” which are changes in the student’s mind about what they are, what the world is, and what the function of God as love is.
 It is not about awakening or enlightenment per se, though its language clearly intimates those sorts of peak spiritual experiences.

 Although Helen Schucman never explicitly said the voice she heard which essentially dictated the course to her was Jesus, the first-person presence in the material clearly asserts that identity.
 Near the end of the writing process, this first-person voice shifts, adopting a sort of royal “We.”
 The personal poetry Schucman wrote after the ACIM material was finished is semantically and tonally identical to the later, more polished, writing of A Course in Miracles, suggesting that the writer in both cases was identical.
 I suggest that Schucman wrote the material herself, projecting responsibility for its creation onto her personal ideal of a loving Jesus, because otherwise the burden of it was too heavy to bear in a manageable way.

 The question of authorship has caused a lot of confusion and conflict in the ACIM community over the years.
 Was Schucman actually visited by the historical Jesus who wanted to revise what had become of his first century movement?
 Was “Jesus” in this case basically a metaphor?
 Was Helen playing fast and loose with the truth?
 Was she delusional?

 For me, the better question has usually been: who cares?
 The efficacy of the course has been consistent in my personal practice regardless of where I fall on the “who-actually-wrote-it” spectrum.
 This leads directly to the most important idea with respect to my experience teaching and practicing A Course in Miracles: does it work?

 And that question cannot be answered in an abstract or objective way.
-You have to go into your own experience and understanding; you have to face and give voice to your own truth of it.
+You have to go into your own experience and understanding; you have to face and give voice to your own truth.